jkeresman01/Minimalistic-Neovim-configuration/README.md

 *  Mason (lsp, formatter, linter).
 *  Nvim-cmp as a completion engine.
 *  Treesitter as a syntax highlighter.
+*  Vim commentary for making commenting code a lot easier

 #### Functionality <a name="functionality"></a>  #####
 ***